foray1010/hk01-k8s-sharing/PITCHME.md

 Note:

+- pod
+    - you can think of container first
+- etcd
+    - which pod is deployed and on which nodes
 - api server
     - interface to start/stop pods, can call via api, ui and cli
-- etcd
+- controller manager
-    - which pod is deployed and on which nodes
+    - make sure pod are running in desired number of replication
+    - detect down node and take action (self healing)
 - scheduler
     - decide which node should the pod be deployed to
-- controller manager
-    - make sure pod are running in desired number of replication
-    - detect down node and take action (failover)
 - k8s 1.6+: cloud-controller-manager
     - integrate with cloud provider like aws, gcp
     - e.g. config load balanacer for Service